aeroview/runtyp/README.md

 const result2 = isUrl('not-a-url'); // { isValid: false, errors: { root: 'must be a valid URL' } }
 ```

-# Error Handling
+# Validation Results

-Error messages are structured and designed to be easy to parse.
+Validation results are structured and designed to be easy to parse and work with.

 When validation fails, predicates return a `ValidationResult` with `isValid: false` and an `errors` object.
-The `errors` object contains key-value pairs of all validation errors, including any nested ones.
+The `errors` object contains key-value pairs of all validation issues, including any nested ones.
 If you are operating on "naked" values (not within an `object` predicate), the key will be `root`.
 Here are a few examples:

 ### Number (naked)